asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Initialisation

 \section{Initialisation}

-As was demonstrated in subsection \ref{SS:timescale}, resolving the Klein-Gordon equation in the pre-symmetry broken time at early redshifts $z\sim 100$ would be computationally demanding; this is both because of the smaller Compton scale due to the large mass $m\sim \sqrt{-T}$, and the fact that we would have to evolve the symmetron for a larger duration.
-In the subsection \ref{SS:timescale}, we argued that a late-time initialisation was sufficient and would save computational expenses.
-We will substantiate on this argument here.
+As was demonstrated in subsection \ref{SS:timescale}, resolving the Klein-Gordon equation in the pre-symmetry-broken time at early redshifts $z\sim 100$ would be computationally demanding, both because the Compton scale is smaller due to the high mass $m\sim \sqrt{-T}$ and because we would have to evolve the symmetron for a longer duration.
+In subsection \ref{SS:timescale}, we argued that a late-time initialisation was sufficient and would save computational expenses.
+We substantiate this argument here.